-For over a decade, if a person wanted to find Southwestern science majors, they simply had to visit Wes Stoops’ home.
-Southwestern students, past, present and future, flocked to wherever Ira Wesley Stoops, Jr. held court.
-Wes lived only 34 years, but during his life he regularly welcomed and entertained friends and students.
+For more than a decade, if a person wanted to find Southwestern science majors, they simply had to visit Wes Stoops’ home.
+Southwestern students, past, present, and future, flocked to wherever Ira Wesley Stoops Jr. held court.
+Wes lived only 34 years, but during his life, he regularly welcomed and entertained friends and students.

-“Wes was concerned about how bright, hard-working students in need were treated,” says David Spells ’88, one of the founders of the scholarship in Wes’ name, and one of his closest friends.
-“It troubled him when students were told to get another job even though they had a full-time job and a full load in school, or to drop out of school and go work for a semester because they couldn’t pay their bill.”
-At one point, to help fellow students meet expenses, Wes and four guys loved in a tiny duplex, with one science major renting out Wes’ walk-in closet as his bedroom.
+“Wes was concerned about how bright, hard-working students in need were treated,” says David Spells (’88), one of the founders of the scholarship in Wes’s name, and one of his closest friends.
+“It troubled him when students were told to get another job, even though they had a full-time job and were taking a full load in school, or to drop out of school and go to work for a semester because they couldn’t pay their bill.”
+At one point, to help fellow students meet expenses, Wes and four guys lived in a tiny duplex, with one science major renting out Wes’s walk-in closet as his bedroom.

-People were irresistibly drawn to Wes’ warmth, unquenchable thirst for knowledge, ready wit, and outrageous imagination.
-He brought laughter and joy to others, in person and through his writings on electronic bulletin boards.
+People were irresistibly drawn to Wes’s warmth, unquenchable thirst for knowledge, ready wit, and outrageous imagination.
+He brought laughter and joy to others in person and through his writings on electronic bulletin boards.

 After his death in a car accident, friends couldn’t bear for him to be forgotten on campus.
 His friends wanted students to benefit from a fund set up to honor his memory.
-Less than 24 hours after he died, Christine Cummings-Weis ;89 worked with Southwestern and Wes’ family to establish and promote the scholarship fund.
+Less than 24 hours after he died, Christine Cummings-Weis ('89), worked with Southwestern and Wes’s family to establish and promote the scholarship fund.

-The departments of math/physical science and computer science nominate candidates for this scholarship- well- rounded students with a love for learning and an imagination and innovation that extends into the practical areas of work, problem- solving and human relations.
+The Departments of Math and Physical Science and Computer Science nominate candidates for this scholarship, students who have financial need, are well-rounded, possess a love for learning, and exhibit imagination and innovation that extends into the practical areas of work, problem-solving, and human relations.

 2019-2020 -Sheldon Lamey